kubernetes/website/content/en/docs/concepts/workloads/controllers/replicaset.md

 will have to manage the deletion yourself.

 {{< note >}}
-For 2 ReplicaSet specifying the same `.spec.selector` but different `.spec.template.metadata.labels` and `.spec.template.spec`, each ReplicaSet ignores the pods created by another and controller creates the Replicas.
+For 2 ReplicaSet specifying the same `.spec.selector` but different `.spec.template.metadata.labels` and `.spec.template.spec`, each ReplicaSet ignores the Pods created by another and controller creates the Replicas.
 {{< /note >}}

 ### Labels on a ReplicaSet